 The Phenological Trap

-My PhD began in the alpine meadows of the Ya Ha Tinda.
+My PhD began in the Ya Ha Tinda, or ‘Mountain Prairie’ in Stoney Nakoda, named for the extensive natural grasslands that anchor the system.
 At 30 weeks pregnant, I spent five days with a team conducting vegetation surveys across 70 plots.
 Afterwards, we celebrated our accomplishments with a 23-mile hike through the backcountry of Banff to recover an elk collar that was sending a mortality signal.
-That day, thanks to my amazing field pals, I carefully navigated a river crossing and safely caught sight of my first Banff grizzly bear.
+That day, thanks to my amazing field partners, I carefully navigated a river crossing and caught sight of my first Banff grizzly bear.

 A week after that winter capture, the world stopped.
 COVID-19 closed the U.S. and Canada border.
 Suddenly fieldwork and lab work were relocated to my kitchen table, in our home that doubled as a daycare.
 Because I could not cross back into Alberta, I had to pivot from being a field researcher to a remote project supervisor.
 I hired and managed a Canadian field technician to keep our ground-truth data flowing.